 If organic and natural is important to you, you are probably gravitating more towards the non-medicated and that’s fine.
 If you are concerned about disease and you want to start with medicated that’s fine too, you can always switch at any time anyway if you want.

-You may also choose to sprinkle chick grit on the chick feed starting on the third day, this will help them in digestion and help prevent pasty butt, but again, it’s optional.
+You may also choose to sprinkle chick grit on the chick feed starting on the third day, this will help them in digestion and help prevent pasty butt (more on that below), but again, it’s optional.

 Water and waterer – I suggest you buy the 5-quart waterer and not the tiny one they sell for chickies because then you’ll have to refill the water three times a day and I know you have better things to do.

 Ok, that is it.
-That’s all you’ll need to be ready.
+That’s all you’ll need to be ready for your chicks.
 Make sure you place your brooder somewhere that the birds are protected from the elements and from predators and place your shavings and feed close by.

-You will get them in a box that looks like that and hopefully they all made it and didn’t have a very difficult trip.
+You will get them in a box that looks like the one in the picture and hopefully they all made it and didn’t have a very difficult trip.

 The post office employees will be so very happy to hand them over because those littles don’t shut it.